meefs/prvhash/README.md

-Alternatively, the hashing method can be viewed from the standpoint of classic bit-mixers/shufflers: the hashword array can be seen as a "working buffer" whose state is passed back into the "bivariable shuffler" continuously, and the new shuffled values stored in this working buffer for the next pass.
+Alternatively, the hashing method can be viewed from the standpoint of classic bit-mixers/shufflers: the hashword array can be seen as a "working buffer" whose state is passed back into the "bi-variable shuffler" continuously, and the new shuffled values stored in this working buffer for the next pass.

 In general, PRVHASH core function represents a "building block" that permits